 After Pen Ponds the Ring turns left and wanders past the wonderful ancient oaks and chestnut trees of Sidmouth Wood, before winding along the flanks of Petersham Park.
 On a clear day the views west are utterly captivating, but the best view of all can be found from King Henry's Mound, which requires a small detour just after passing Pembroke Lodge.
 At the top of the mound is a free telescope that's perfect for gazing over the Thames Valley towards Windsor Castle and Twickenham Rugby Ground, but even more amazing is the view in the opposite direction.
 Through a gap in the trees you can just about make out St Paul's Cathedral, some 10 miles in the distance, for this is one of a handful of views across Greater London that are protected by law.
 In theory nobody can build skyscrapers blocking this view, which Henry VIII was said to have used in 1536; he apparently stood on the mound, waiting for a flare from the Tower of London that would signal the execution of Anne Boleyn, leaving him free to marry wife number three, Jane Seymour.
 What a cheery story...

 Meanwhile, back on the modern-day Ring, the path heads down into the Thames Valley towards the village of Petersham, where it passes a disappointingly mediocre pub on the A307 before jumping right back into yet more beautiful landscape.
 The Ring is now in the floodplains of the Thames, and on your right is Richmond Hill, topped by the impressive Star and Garter Home.
 The view of the Star and Garter from the Thames is one of the most beautiful in London, but the Ring only hints at the grandeur of the view you get from the Thames Path, and I highly recommend turning left when the Ring meets the river, and walking for a couple of minutes away from Richmond, to the corner of the field to your left.
-The view across the still-working farmland of Petersham Meadows is something else; there are almost always cattle grazing away, and from the corner of the field you get a much more impressive vista of farmer's field and stunning London architecture.
+The view across the still-working farmland of Petersham Meadows is something else; there are almost always cattle grazing away, and from the corner you get a much more impressive vista of farmer's fields and stunning London architecture.
 It's no coincidence that this whole area feels like a Turner painting, as Turner used to live in nearby Twickenham and painted this very meadow.

 The day's walk is nearly done, as Richmond is just along the Thames.
 Instead of the shock of arriving at a busy A-road that normally greets the end of a day on the Capital Ring, it's pleasant to wander past riverside pubs, boating clubs and 17th- and 19th-century town houses.
 After a pint or two to celebrate the end of such a glorious day, even the link route to the tube station manages to avoid the worst of the traffic that plagues the centre of Richmond... and in a way, that sums up the quality of this walk.
 It really is the jewel in the crown of the Capital Ring.